meteor/meteor/content/ui-ux.md

 After reading this guide, you'll know:

 1. How to build re-usable client side components in any templating language
-2. How to build a styleguide to allow you to visually test such pure components
+2. How to build a styleguide to allow you to visually test such resuable components
 3. Patterns for building front end components in a performant way in Meteor
 4. How to design responsively across device sizes, accessibly for different users, and universally across languages.
 5. How to build components that can cope with a variety of different data sources